catamphetamine/anychan/docs/4chan.org/API.md

 	"replies": 24, // Thread comments count.
 	"images": 20, // Thread attachments count.

 	"bumplimit": 0, // `1` if the "bumplimit" is reached.
-"Bump limit" is a board-wide setting.
+"Bump limit" (max comments count) is a board-wide setting.
 	"imagelimit": 0, // `1` if the attached images limit is reached .
-Image limit is a board-wide setting.
+Image limit (max attachments count) is a board-wide setting.

-	"omitted_posts": 19, // I guess this is how many posts are there in the thread minus `last_replies.length` minus `1` for the "opening post".
-	"omitted_images": 15, // I guess this is how many images are there attached to posts in the thread minus the respective image count for `last_replies` and the "opening post".

 	"semantic_url": "gegege-no-kitaro", // Whatever that is.

-	"last_modified": 1549184316 // "Last modified" date (Unix time).
-Includes replies, deletions, and sticky/closed changes.

 	// (optional)
 	"custom_spoiler": 1, // "Custom spoiler" ID for attachments.
 If present, then is always greater than `0`, and in a given thread all attachments have the same "spoiler" image with that ID.